 Cancer research in Bristol focuses on core strengths in cancer cell biology, genetic and lifecourse epidemiology and health services research.
 In partnership with Bristol NHS Trusts our aim is to accelerate the identification and translation of novel and existing biomarkers into clinical practice for the early detection and treatment of cancer.

 Dynamic Cell Biology research focuses on the mechanisms and systems that allow cells in the body to perform their huge diversity of functions.
 Molecular Biosciences research focuses on understanding the complexity of biological systems at a molecular level.
-Working at the interface of biology, chemistry and biophysics, fundamental biosciences is critical in underpinning Health research at the University.
+Working at the interface of biology, chemistry and biophysics, Fundamental Biosciences is critical in underpinning Health research at the University of Bristol.

 Infection and Immunity